rosemash/omegle-lua/README.md

 ### Receiving

-You listen for specific events sent through the conversation for by adding them, by name, as functions to the `callback` member of the chat object, for example `conversation.callback.connected = function(...) --[[do stuff here]] end`.
+You listen for specific events sent through the conversation by adding them, by name, as functions to the `callback` member of the chat object, for example `conversation.callback.connected = function(...) --[[do stuff here]] end`.

 Events are asynchronous.
 Every time an event is received, if a function with the same name as the event is present in that table, it will be called and values sent with the event will be passed as arguments, all strings.